CTasler/hackbright_capstone/README.md

 ## How to run Coders Assemble locally

-* Set up and activate a python virtualenv and install all dependencies:
+1. Set up and activate a python virtualenv and install all dependencies:
   * `pip install -r requirements.txt`

-* Change the value of the Flask secret key
+2. Change the value of the Flask secret key in server.py
   * You will have to create your own secret key.
 Do so by changing the first line below to look something like the second.
+The value can be any string.
   * `app.secret_key = os.environ["SECRET_KEY"]`
   * `app.secret_key = "example_text"`

-* Seed the database
+3. Seed the database
   * `python seed_database.py`

-* Start up the flask server:
+4. Start up the flask server:
   * `python server.py`

-* Go to localhost:5000 to see Coders Assemble
+5. Go to localhost:5000 to see Coders Assemble

 ## Version 2.0

-Allow users to message other users one on one, with an additional notifications feature using Push Notifications API.
+* Allow users to message other users one on one, with an additional notifications feature using Push Notifications API.

-Implement an algorithm for suggesting projects that match a user's profile information.
+* Implement an algorithm for suggesting projects that match a user's profile information.

-Utilize the Github Login API for authentification.
+* Utilize the Github Login API for authentification.